 In the Commissioning Console, click on the Active Directory tab.
 The status should be In-Progress and you should see a message saying: Waiting for manual domain controller promotion (DCpromo).
 See the below screenshot

 If this message isnt there, you just need to wait for all the automated installation and commissioning tasks to be completed.

-Step 4: Log in to the Windows Management virtual machine and join to your existing domain.
+Step 4: Log in to the Domain Controller virtual machine and join to your existing domain.

-Using the Remote Desktop client on your computer, logon to the ZMANAGE virtual machine.
-You get the IP address for ZMANAGE from the Commissioning Console.
+Using the Remote Desktop client on your computer, logon to the ZDC (Domain Controller) virtual machine.
+You get the IP address for ZDC from the Commissioning Console.
 You can use the default username and password to logon: